adl-lang/adl/README.md

-ADL (Actor Description Language)
+ADL (Algebraic Data Language)
 ================================

-A framework for building cross language actor systems.
-It consists of a DSL for describing actor systems, code generators for several target languages, and runtimes for these languages.
+A framework for building cross language data models.
+It consists of a DSL for describing data types, code generators for several target languages, and runtimes for these languages.

-Further information can be found in the associated [wiki](https://github.com/timbod7/adl/wiki).
+Further information can be found in the [documentation](doc).